 Step 8: Settlement

-Before the Settlement Date, your lender will contact you to go over the Final Closing Disclosure.
-If you have any questions, you can also contact me for an explanation.
+Before the Settlement Date, your lender will contact you to review the Final Closing Disclosure.
+If you have any questions, don’t hesitate to get in touch with me for an explanation.
 On your final Closing Disclosure, you will see the amount of money (if any) you need to send to the Settlement Company.
-For your safety, you need to call the Settlement Company directly to arrange the transfer of funds.
+For your safety, you need to call the Settlement Company directly to arrange funds transfer.

 On your Settlement Date, you meet with a Settlement agent at a prearranged time and location.
 For this meeting, you should bring: